Travel.State.Gov >

 See our Road Safety page for more information.
 Visit the website of Pakistan’s national tourist office and Pakistan’s national highway authority.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Pakistan’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization aviation safety standards for oversight of Pakistan’s air carrier operations.
-Further information may be found on the FAA’s safety assessment page.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Pakistan, the U.S. Federal Aviation Administration (FAA) has not assessed the government’s Civil Aviation Authority for compliance with International Civil Aviation Organization aviation safety standards.
+Further information may be found on the FAA’s safety assessment page

 Review information about International Parental Child Abduction in Pakistan.
 For additional IPCA-related information, please see the International Child Abduction Prevention and Return Act (ICAPRA) report.